Popcore/verisart/README.md

 Not required but nice to have in case we need to retrieve the transaction history of a certificate.
 - The application uses email addresses as user identifiers.
 This is ok as we know that email addresses are unique.
 But it's not great that we are also using the same is to generate URLs.
 This should not be allowed in a production enviroment but it is accepted for demo purposes.
+- at present transaction can only be accepted.
+But the system is desgined to allow for rejection too.

 ## Build and Run the app
 If using Makefiles is not an option building and running the app be achieved by